Why Your Company Should Hire More Women Returnees

 Leveraging differences can transform corporate work culture, and this can only happen when intentional leaders take action and lead from the front.
 “Having a team that is tasked with the responsibility of increasing gender diversity in the organisation through various initiatives and actions proves to be beneficial,” according to Catalyst’s research.

 JobsForHer works with companies of all sizes to bring more women back to work in India.
 From jobs and events to mentoring and reskilling, we’ve come a long way in 3 years.
-So write to firstname.lastname@example.org TODAY to learn how your company can benefit from hiring women returnees!
+So write to firstname.lastname@example.org TODAY to learn how your company can benefit from hiring qualified and experienced women!